 Timothy Leary — The psychedelic professor, author and bon vivant was a leading member of Jean Varda and Alan Watts’ 1967 “Houseboat Summit” (along with Allen Ginsberg and Gary Snyder) on the old ferryboat The Vallejo at Varda Landing at the north end of Sausalito.
 Learn more!

-John Lennon and Yoko Ono — https://www.santana.com/The ex-Beatle and his wife attended the masquerade ball at the 1972 grand opening of The Record Plant recording studio in Sausalito, where they arrived dressed as trees.
+John Lennon and Yoko Ono — The ex-Beatle and his wife attended the masquerade ball at the 1972 grand opening of The Record Plant recording studio in Sausalito, where they arrived dressed as trees.
 Lennon usually recorded his solo albums at the original New York Record Plant studio.
+They also ate dinner there one evening and thanks to big hats were able to remain incognito when a bunch of fans stormed their dinner guest, Elton John.

 Rod McKuen — If you ever wonder about the Beat generation and Beat poetry, Rod McKuen is their “romantic,” appearing in clubs alongside more cynical peers and friends like Jack Kerouac and Alan Ginsberg (whom I once pissed off royally, but that’s another story).
-McKuen’s Beat-era piece about Sausalito in the above video is a great example of a cross between a story and a poem, something you might hear recited at a “salon” on the old Charles Van Damme Ferry, alias “the Ark” in Sausalito back in the day, and he also had a long music career despite damaging his vocal chords.
+McKuen’s Beat-era piece about Sausalito in the above video is a great example of a cross between a story and a poem, something you might hear recited at a “salon” on the old Charles Van Damme Ferry, alias “the Ark” in Sausalito back in the day.
+He also had a long music career despite damaging his vocal chords, which for some people made his songs very hard to listen to even as his albums charted in the Folk category on Billboard Magazine..
 His most famous poem, Stanyan Street and Other Sorrows, also refers to Sausalito.
 Learn more!

 Pink Floyd — The band famously stayed at the Casa Madrona Hotel in Sausalito while playing concerts in San Francisco in 1967, where a photographer named William Baron took a famous series of informal group portraits.